Chief Executive Officer

 He has an impressive background of non-profit involvement at the Board of Directors and Advisory Committee level.
 His experience in this area demonstrates his passion for community service, particularly with organizations focusing on a multicultural audience.

-Huff received an MBA in Marketing from the University of Iowa, an MA in Speech & Theater at the University of Michigan, and a BA in Theater at Grinnell College (Iowa).
+Huff received his MBA in Marketing from the University of Iowa, a MA in Speech & Theater at the University of Michigan, and a BA in Theater at Grinnell College (Iowa).

-Brian L. Lindberg joined the National Marrow Donor Program in 2005 and currently serves as Senior Vice President and General Counsel.
+Brian L. Lindberg joined the National Marrow Donor Program in 2005 and currently serves as Chief Legal Officer and General Counsel.

 Since joining the NMDP, he established the in-house legal department and has implemented the organization's formal enterprise-wide risk management function.
 In addition to oversight of the Legal Affairs and Risk Management areas, Lindberg is also responsible for the Contracts and Procurement department and Internal Audit function.